-Outputs Total Planned Quantity 2015-17 Planned Quantity Status/Actual Outputs to Date Data collected through post-project monitoring of priority watershed projects completed through the Basin Framework.
+Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Data collected through post- project monitoring of priority watershed projects completed through the Basin Framework.
 Given the status of the development of the Basin Monitoring Framework, the first post-project monitoring efforts will be initiated in the Red River Basin in 2018.
-Post-project monitoring in 5 completed watersheds NA Pending: The first post-project monitoring is scheduled for 2018

-Task 4: Review and update the Management Plan in 2017 and 2020, as needed, to ensure the program will effectively address coordination with other pending SWQMP initiatives or strategies and account for any changes in NPS pollution impacts to the water quality and beneficial uses of the state's water resources.

-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Interim review and update to the Management Plan in 2017 to incorporate any revisions needed to better describe coordination with the pending Basin Framework, TMDL Vision, and Nutrient Reduction Strategy 1 interim update 1 Complete: No updates were needed for the Management Plan in 2017 Two NPS Task Force meetings in 2020 to obtain input on updates to the Management Plan for the next 5-year period 2 Task Force meetings NA Pending: The Management Plan will be updated and submitted to the Task Force for review and approval in 2020.
+Post-project monitoring in 5 completed watersheds NA Postponed: With the delays in the implementation of the Basin Framework, this task has been postponed indefinitely and will be revisited during the next Management Plan update in 2020.
+Task 4: Review and update ate the Manager ment Plan in 2017 and 2020, as needed, to ensure the program will effectively a address coordin ation with o ther pending SWQMP initiatives or strategies and account for any chan ges in NPS poll ution impac ts to the water quality and beneficial uses of the state's water resource s.
+Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Interim review and update to the Management Plan in 2017 to incorporate any revisions needed to better describe coordination with the pending Basin Framework, TMDL Vision, and Nutrient Reduction Strategy 1 interim update 1 Complete: No updates were needed for the Management Plan in 2017 Two NPS Task Force meetings in 2020 to obtain input on updates to the Management Plan for the next 5-year period 2 Task Force meetings NA Pending: The Management Plan will be updated and submitted to the Task Force for review and approval in 2020.
 Questionnaire distributed to sponsors and partners in 2019 to solicit feedback regarding delivery of NPS Program financial assistance and technical support 1 Questionnaire NA Pending: The sponsor/partner survey will be completed in 2019.
 Updated Management Plan for the period of 2020 - 2025 based on recommendations and feedback Updated Management Plan NA Pending: The Management Plan update for the next 5-year period will be completed in 2020.

-Appendix B Section 319 Expenditures by Projects Supported under the 2011-2017 Grants during the Management Plan period
+Appendix B Section 319 Expenditures by Projects Supported under the 2011-2018 Grants during the Management Plan period

-January 1, 2015 - December 31, 2017
+January 1, 2015 - December 31, 2018